 - Sexuality leaves you in a state of inner turmoil;

 - Your partner and you have frequent disputes over sexual matters;

-- You feel that your partner is not comfortable in his sexuality and he doesn’t seem to be able to find the words to express it;
+- You feel that your partner is not comfortable with their sexuality and they don’t seem to be able to find the words to express it;

 - Your relationship is on the verge of a breakup;